 Sustainable Transport Role of transport in the overall energy picture.
 Aviation and road transport technologies.
 Rail related (mass transit) issues (linking with Urban Energy Systems).
 Aero and vehicle propulsion (including aero engine propulsion models, IC engines, hybrid vehicles, fuel cells for transport applications), infrastructure implications, current and emerging technologies.
 Role and impact of transport policy.

 To obtain maximum benefit from studies at Imperial College all students must have a good command of the English Language.
-College therefore requires applicants to have taken an English Language test and achieved an acceptable grade or score before admission can be confirmed.
-The College Senate has approved the tests set out below.
-Please note that the scores or grades indicated are the minimum levels generally acceptable to the College.
-Departments have the discretion to prescribe higher requirements either for specific courses of study or in specific cases where there are serious doubts as to the abilities of individual students to undertake proposed programmes of study.
+Imperial College therefore requires applicants to have taken an English Language test and achieved an acceptable grade or score before admission can be confirmed.

 |TOEFL paper-based test score:||600|

 |TOEFL computer-based test score:||250|

 You are normally required to take an English Proficiency Test.

 Most European Universities recognise the IELTS test.Take IELTS test